 In a nutshell, the Avenue is a promenade along the tip of Kowloon Peninsula offering breathtaking views across the Harbour to Hong Kong Island — the world's greatest skyline.
 It's awesome at day, and it's awesome at night (when you can catch the Symphony of Lights).
 In a successful effort to make this area even more touristy, the Avenue of Stars also serves as Hong Kong's equivalent of Hollywood's Walk of Fame.

-When I came back to Hong Kong last year, this was the first and last place I went.
+When I came back to Hong Kong for the first time, this was the first and last place I went.